-The concluding event from 6:30 pm – 9:00 pm in The Adolphus Hotel ballroom will be a reception, dinner and program featuring a presentation and panel discussion on “The Other Dallas” which addresses the impact of progressives on the history of the city.
+The concluding event from 6:30 pm – 9:00 pm will be a reception, dinner and program featuring a presentation and panel discussion on “The Other Dallas” addressing the impact of progressives on the history of the city.

 We look forward to your joining us in Dallas as we journey together through this inspiring history.

 Standing on the shoulders of those who came before her, and stoking the fire for those who would follow, Juanita Jewel Craft (1902-1985) was an iconic civil rights and social justice reformer in the long-battle for first-class citizenship for African-American and other oppressed communities across 20th century Texas.
 Born forty years after The Emancipation Proclamation, Craft took up the mantle of leadership during the crucible years of the modern civil rights movement and left in her wake a more humane society.
 She vigorously advocated a post-racial vision for America, one of the earliest public figures in this region to do so.